GraceLTQ/OS-HW4/README.md

 # Submitting your work
 You have to submit deque.hny, deque impl.hny, and deque test.hny to CMSX.
 If you work in a group, submit your work as a single group in CMSX.

+# Files to look at
+- `deque.hny`: The specification for the 4 methods.
+Need to use `atomically` and `sequential` keywords so that the code acts exactly as what we want to achieve.
+- `deque test.hny`: The implementation for the 4 methods.
+Cannot use `atomically` and `sequential`, use `Lock`, `acquire`, and `release` from the synch module